 Lemonade also takes a small percentage of money out every month to hold in reserve in case the next month’s claims override the amount of money brought in by premiums.

-At the end of the month, anything leftover is donated to charity.
+At the end of the month, anything left over gets donated to charity.
 It’s a unique model that does away with the incentive most insurance companies have to pay out as little as possible in claims to maximize profits.

 Renters can get insurance for as little as $5 a month, making Lemonade by far one of the cheapest ways for renters to protect themselves.
-Lemonade earned a Financial Stability Rating of A-Exceptional from Demotech Inc. Though Lemonade is currently only available in 19 states, the company’s model is rapidly expanding.
+Lemonade earned a Financial Stability Rating of A-Exceptional from Demotech Inc. Though you can only get Lemonade in 19 states, the company’s model has rapidly expanded.

-Digital, socially responsible and exceptionally affordable, Lemonade is a top
+Digital, socially responsible and exceptionally affordable, Lemonade offers a top